SimiyuVic/alx-zero_day/0x03-git/README.md

-This is an i  readme
+This is an updated readme